-Stratasys will premiere its new J750 Digital Anatomy Printer at the Medica/COMPAMED trade show in November in Düsseldorf.
+Stratasys premiered its new J750 Digital Anatomy Printer at the Medica/COMPAMED trade show.
 It is Stratasys’ first 3D printer specifically designed for the medical sector.
 With the joint launch of three new materials, it will be possible to produce ultra-realistic and functional vascular and cardiovascular models to be used for training surgeons and verifying new medical devices.
 These printed models, explained to us Arnaud Toutain, Medical Manager at Stratasys EMEA, have many advantages over traditional models such as animals, cadavers or silicone mannequins.

 MedicalExpo e-magazine: What sparked the idea for this new 3D printer specially designed for the medical sector?